 Jalapeno pepper is five times less spicy than its cousin, serrano pepper, so its heat index is out of keeping with cayenne pepper.
 Despite the mild piquancy, the flavor is similar and comes with an extra smokiness, which may not be welcome in every dish.

-That said, the jalapeno pepper is still considered workable as a substitute for cayenne pepper.
-Use it in a 1:1 or 2:1 ratio.
+That said, the jalapeno pepper is still considered acceptable as a substitute for cayenne pepper.
+To retain these peppers’ flavor for the best result possible, make sure you know the correct way to keep jalapenos fresh.
+If your jalapenos are still in top condition, use them in a 1:1 or 2:1 ratio.

 13. Thai Pepper